 By embedding our programming inside K-8 schools, Steppingstone helps impact and support student academic performance, school climate, and school staff professional development while also helping Scholars and their families navigate high school placement and selection.
 The Middle Grades Academy is currently offered at the following School District of Philadelphia schools:

-Our College and Workforce Coordinators are embedded in high schools to recruit students who would benefit from having college prep and work experiences integrated into their curriculum.
+Our College Access & Equity Coordinators are embedded in high schools to recruit students who would benefit from having college prep and work experiences integrated into their curriculum.
 The goal is to provide these students with direct access to internships and college access programming, bolstering the traditional classroom experience.
-Workforce Coordinators are currently embedded at the following School District of Philadelphia schools:
+Coordinators are currently embedded at the following School District of Philadelphia schools:

 Academies at Roxborough